Ditra Over Plywood

 Ditra should be installed on plywood subfloors using modified thinset mortar, not unmodified.
 The difference between the two is that the unmodified is a mixture of Portland cement, sand and water retention agents.
 Modified thinset mortar adds latex polymers to increase its adhesion and strength.
 This makes it work better with plywood.
 Unmodified is adequate for use on concrete floors.

-While any modified thinset mortar can be used, Schluter, the manufacturers of Ditra, have their own.
-Using it, in accordance with their instructions, is a requirement for their lifetime warranty.
+While any modified thin-set mortar can be used, Schluter, the manufacturer of Ditra, have their own.
+Using it, under their instructions, is a requirement for their lifetime warranty.
 This warranty is not valid if other products are used.

 To mix the thinset, always put the water in the bucket first, then add the mortar mix to it.
 Never add the water to the thinset, especially after you have finished mixing it and allowed it to sit.
 If the mortar starts hardening up before you finish using it, it can be remixed; but adding water to it can damage the chemical makeup of the thinset, resulting in a product which breaks apart easily.
 As with other products using Portland cement, the water acts as a catalyst for a chemical reaction.
 The thinset cures from this chemical reaction, rather than drying from evaporation of the water.